marco-milanesi/FPGA-based-Digital-Twin/README.md

 # FPGA-based Digital Twin Implementation for Mechatronic System Monitoring

-_Source code and hardware configuration files for implementing a PID control algorithm on Arduino and FPGA boards to control a DC motor._
+_Source code and hardware configuration files for implementing an embedded DT on FPGA boards to control a DC motor._

 <br>